DEVELOPMENT CONSULTING SERVICES

 We can continue to monitor the Capital Budget, throughout the planning and construction stages, to ensure that the project comes in on budget.
 We will utilize the input of a Quantity Surveyor to project costs at each design stage.
 If projected capital costs are over budget, we can assist the owner to conduct Value Analysis to find and achieve cost savings.
 If tenders come in over budget, we can assist with negotiations and consideration of cost saving measures to bring the cost within budget.
 During the Construction Stage, we can assist in the monitoring of the Change Order and Project contingencies.
 Throughout the Project we can assist in the Payment process by setting up and implementing a monthly Payment Schedule system.

 Knowledgeable and skilled caregivers are likely the most critical component to achieving a sustainable and successful supportive housing or care setting.
 We can provide staff training, policy and procedure development, tailored to the facility’s needs.
 Some facilities request simple directives to other available training resources, while others request a complete training package.
 Selection, tendering, purchasing, and delivery of start up Supplies, Furniture, and Equipment is a time consuming and complex process which we can assist with.
 Commissioning generally is a process that unfolds over several months.
-This process typically is best met through a retainer of $3,000 per month from 6 months prior to opening and extending some months after occupancy permit.
+This process typically is best met through a monthly retainer from 6 months prior to opening and extending some months after occupancy permit.

 Leave a Reply